Tick, Tick, Tick (film)

-Tick, Tick, Tick, stylized as ...tick...tick...tick..., is a 1970 American crime drama film directed by Ralph Nelson.
-It was released by Metro-Goldwyn-Mayer.
-Racially provocative for its time, it stars Jim Brown in the role of an African American man elected as the sheriff of a rural county in the American South.
+Tick, Tick, Tick, stylized as ...tick...tick...tick..., is an American crime drama film directed by Ralph Nelson and released by Metro-Goldwyn-Mayer in 1970.
+Racially provocative for its time, the film stars Jim Brown in the role of a black man elected as the sheriff of a rural county in the American South.
 It has become something of a cult classic for its cutting-edge portrayal of racial relations and its tense narrative.

 Plot

-In a small Southern town, Jim Price is elected sheriff over John Little, the incumbent.
+In a small Southern town, a black man, Jim Price is elected sheriff over John Little, the white incumbent.
 Racial tensions exist in the community, and Price gets little assistance from Little, who is leaving office, or from Mayor Parks, who insists he be consulted on any decision the new sheriff makes.

 A white man, John Braddock, is arrested on a manslaughter charge after his drunken driving causes the death of a young girl.
 Braddock's father carries considerable influence and demands his son be freed.
 Price's deputy, Bradford Wilkes, is beaten by Little's former deputy, Bengy Springer.

 Another arrest is made, this time of a black man, George Harley, accused of rape.
 The townspeople's mood turns uglier by the minute, particularly when Braddock's father threatens to spring his son by force if necessary.

 Little's conscience gets the better of him.
 He agrees to become Price's new deputy.
 Together, they try in vain to persuade other men in town to side with them against Braddock's vigilantes and to convince the mayor to call in the National Guard for help.
 Alone against the mob, Price and Little form a barricade and prepare for the worst when their fellow townsmen suddenly join them in the street.